SawatKia/WealthTracking/design/readme.md

 # What is this?
-this is the system design before implementing. the design consist sequence-diagram-designing of each entity and api how it handle the request and returning the error by using Mermaid.js
+this is the system design before implementing. the design consist sequence-diagram designing of each entity and api how it handle the request and returning the error by using Mermaid.js

 # to modify the diagram?
 <ol>